aesthetic-suite/framework/docs/README.md

 ## For developers

-As a developer, you can compile the design system YAML configuration into design tokens for one or many platform targets as you wish.
+As a developer, you compile the design system configuration into design tokens for one or many platform targets.
 These design tokens can then be used to style your website or components.

 - [Compile design tokens](./compile-tokens.md)
 - [Style components](./style-components.md)